Agreed guidelines are necessary for me to provide the best possible service.

 Intoxication: please ensure that you are not under the influence of alcohol or recreational drugs at the time of your treatment.
 If you are, then I shall be unable to treat you, both for your protection and mine.

 Confidentiality and Disclosure: all information which you give me is kept strictly confidential.
 Anything we discuss during your sessions stays within the four walls of my clinic room.
-All written notes are stored as encrypted files on my computer and can only be accessed by me.
+All written notes are stored and can only be accessed by me.

 There are exceptional circumstances when I may need to disclose something which you have told me.
 This would be if there was any risk of harm to you or someone else, or if I should need to provide legal evidence.